Fallwall History, Family Crest & Coats of Arms

 Early History of the Fallwall family

 This web page shows only a small excerpt of our Fallwall research.
-Another 217 words (16 lines of text) covering the years 1510, 1600 and 1 (f are included under the topic Early Fallwall History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the years 1510, 1586 and 1600 are included under the topic Early Fallwall History in all our PDF Extended History products and printed products wherever possible.

 Fallwall Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Falwell, Fallwell, Felwell and others.

 Early Notables of the Fallwall family

 Another 38 words (3 lines of text) are included under the topic Early Fallwall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fallwall family

 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Fallwall or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..